 Soyea Island Loch Inver (Sheep Island) is an uninhabited rocky island within the North West sea-loch of Loch Inver.
-This little Scottish Island is an island often by passed by fishing fleets and visiting yachts to Lochinver
+This little Scottish Island is often by passed by fishing fleets and visiting yachts heading to Lochinver harbour and marina.

 Soyea Island Loch Inver